 With my level of spending, I make between 50CHF and 100CHF per year on cashback.
-So, it is more important to cut my credit card spending than optimize my cash back.
+So, cutting my credit card spending is more important than optimizing my cash back.
 Now, it could be interesting for you if you can spend more on your credit card (with cashback, so no foreign currencies).

 So, if you want to keep it simple, use one free credit card!
 It is perfectly fine.
-I am currently using three credit cards, but I am strongly considering getting rid of my Amex.
+I currently use three credit cards, but I am strongly considering getting rid of my Amex.
 The benefits are minimal overall.
-And it means one more card in my wallet and having to choose between cards.
+And it means one more card in my wallet and choosing between cards.